Looking for the best handgun for elderly woman? Check out our list as we round up handguns that are available in the market to evaluate your options.

 Another excellent option for the best handgun for an elderly woman is the light-chambered Walther PK380.
 It is a single and double action hammer-fired pistol.
 And like other handguns in this list, it is designed to rack back smoothly.

-What’s more, the Walther PK380 comes with an eight-plus-one magazine capacity.
+What’s more, the Walther PK380 comes with an eight magazine capacity.
 Due to the paddle-style release on the pistol, you can release the magazine with your index finger and thumb.
 Don’t forget that the Walther PK380 comes with a slide-mounted lever for safety.

 5. Walther CCP M2 9mm

 This blowback-operated 9mm pistol comes with a commendable capacity of eight rounds.
 Besides having excellent ergonomics, the Walther CCP M2 also features a mounted thumb safety that is easy to operate for older adults.

 The CCP utilizes ‘soft coil’ technology and therefore produces minimal recoil when fired unlike the Smith & Wesson Shield and the Glock 43.